pvd6048/Implementing-DQN-Reinforcement-Learning/README.md

 As the agent observes the current state of the environment and chooses an action, the environment transitions to a new state, and also returns a reward that indicates the consequences of the action.
 In this task, rewards are +1 for every incremental timestep and the environment terminates if the pole falls over too far or the cart moves more than 2.4 units away from center.
 This means better performing scenarios will run for longer duration, accumulating larger return.

 The CartPole task is designed so that the inputs to the agent are 4 real values representing the environment state (position, velocity, etc.).
 We take these 4 inputs without any scaling and pass them through a small fully-connected network with 2 outputs, one for each action.
 The network is trained to predict the expected value for each action, given the input state.
 The action with the highest expected value is then chosen.

+# **Replay Memory**
+We’ll be using experience replay memory for training our DQN.
+It stores the transitions that the agent observes, allowing us to reuse this data later.
+By sampling from it randomly, the transitions that build up a batch are decorrelated.
+It has been shown that this greatly stabilizes and improves the DQN training procedure.

+For this, we’re going to need two classes:

+Transition - a named tuple representing a single transition in our environment.
+It essentially maps (state, action) pairs to their (next_state, reward) result, with the state being the screen difference image as described later on.

+ReplayMemory - a cyclic buffer of bounded size that holds the transitions observed recently.
+It also implements a .sample() method for selecting a random batch of transitions for training.